volzinnovation/csb-9q5wr/README.md

 UI is in German and beautified with Bootstrap.

-Developed as part of a introductory computer science lecture at Pforzheim University.
+Developed as part of a introductory computer science lecture at Pforzheim University with Codesandbox.io online IDE, see (https://codesandbox.io/s/liste-9q5wr)[https://codesandbox.io/s/liste-9q5wr]

 # Questions, Feedback ?